vaemoi-org/bookof/communicating-changes.md

 ![](/assets/Screen Shot 2017-04-28 at 3.03.42 AM.png)

-Stylus works in much the same way but it also provides variables for css via the `$` symbol
+Stylus works in much the same way for CSS providing variables for css via the `$` symbol

 ![](/assets/Screen Shot 2017-04-28 at 3.06.14 AM.png)